Lauren Drain Rocks Tight Black Pants & Leather Boots While Riding A Dirt Bike

 Lauren Drain traded in her bikini for a sexy leather outfit that suited her figure just as well.
-The social media influencer added a series of snaps on October 5 that showed her an all-black ensemble.
+The social media influencer added a series of snaps to Instagram on October 5 that showed her all-black ensemble.

 The first image in the set captured the model on the back of a white dirt bike that appeared to be stopped.
 Drain placed one foot on the ground as she straddled the seat.
 The photo op took place in the middle of a street that was lined with tall trees and greenery.
 Drain posed in profile, showing off her bombshell body in a tight outfit that did her nothing but favors.

-On her upper-half, she rocked a fitted leather jacket.
+On her upper half, she rocked a fitted leather jacket.
 The sleeves clung tightly to her muscular arms while the shoulders had a small amount of padding, giving it an edgy vibe.
 The body of the garment was tight on her waist, highlighting her tiny midsection.
-She added a pair of black pants to her lower half and like the top, they were snug on her figure, helping to accentuate Drain’s pert derriere.
+She added a pair of black pants to her lower half, and like the top, they were snug on her figure, helping to accentuate Drain’s pert derriere.

-Drain added some more leather to her look with a sexy pair of over-the-knee boots that were snug on her lower legs.
-The trendy accessory had a sizeable heel that would likely make riding difficult, but in the caption of the post, Drain made sure her fans knew that the ensemble was only for the shoot.
-To complete her attire Drain wore a shiny helmet, and her hair came spilling out of the back.
+Drain added some more leather to her look with a sexy pair of over-the-knee boots that protected her lower legs.
+The trendy accessory had a sizeable heel that would likely make riding difficult, but in the caption of the post, Drain made sure fans knew that the ensemble was only for the shoot.
+To complete her attire, Drain wore a shiny helmet, and her hair came spilling out of the back.

 View this post on Instagram